junxit/us-congress-bills-117/metadata.md

 - 2022-05-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 369.
 - 2022-06-23 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3149; text: CR S3149)
 - 2022-06-23 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-07-11 — Message on Senate action sent to the House.
+- 2022-07-12 — Held at the desk.
+- 2022-07-12 — Received in the House.
+- 2022-11-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-11-29 — Considered as unfinished business. (consideration: CR H8643-8644)
+- 2022-11-29 — Considered under suspension of the rules. (consideration: CR H8618-8622)
+- 2022-11-29 — DEBATE - The House proceeded with forty minutes of debate on S. 3846.
+- 2022-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-11-29 — Mr. Nadler moved to suspend the rules and pass the bill, as amended.
+- 2022-11-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 22 (Roll no. 487). (text: CR H8618-8619)
+- 2022-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 389 - 22 (Roll no. 487).